Regulation of acupuncture: Background

 To address the issue of unregulated acupuncture and traditional Chinese medicine (TCM) malpractice, a group of medical acupuncturists who graduated from the acupuncture program at Kaatsu International University (KIU) took the initiative to form a self-regulatory body.
 Their aim was to gather professionals in the field of acupuncture and TCM to maintain high professional standards in the practice of acupuncture in Sri Lanka.

 On June 22, 2022, this self-regulatory body, known as the Ceylon Association of Medical Acupuncturists (CAMA), was initiated by Dr. Vimukthi Asahara, Dr. Adheesha D. Dayarathna, and Dr. Imesha Hemasinghe.
 The inaugural general meeting of CAMA was held on July 21, 2022, with the participation of 17 members.
 Dr. Vimukthi Asahara was elected as the first president of the association, Dr. Imesha Hemasinghe as the vice president, and Dr. Kaveesha D. Ranasinghe as the secretary.
 Dr. C. Indrapala was appointed as the chief advisor.

-It is important to note that on January 7, 2015, the Kaatsu International University (KIU) initiated a bachelor's degree program in acupuncture, which was the first recognized program of its kind by the University Grants Commission and the Ministry of Higher Education in Sri Lanka.
+On January 7, 2015, the Kaatsu International University (KIU) initiated a bachelor's degree program in acupuncture, which was the first recognized program of its kind by the University Grants Commission and the Ministry of Higher Education in Sri Lanka.
 This program aimed to establish a solid academic foundation for acupuncture practitioners in Sri Lanka.

 The formation of the CAMA and the recognition of the acupuncture program at KIU signify significant steps towards ensuring the safe practice of acupuncture and maintaining high professional standards in Sri Lanka.